lcdm-uiuc/info490-fa15/Week10/lesson1.md

 # Week 10 Lesson 1 #

-## Relational Database ##
+## Summary Statistics ##

-In this lesson, you will start learning about data persistence techniques by using Python.
-First, you will review using basic file I/O to save Python data.
-Next, you will learn about Pickling, a Python technique for saving and restoring data  by using a custom Python format.
-Third, you will learn about relational databases, including the basic relational database concepts such as database roles and the ACID test.
-Finally you will learn about the SQLite database that we will use to demonstrate relational database concept in this course.
+In this lesson, you will learn about summary statistics like the mean, median, and mode.
+You also will learn about representing a set of data as a distribution and how the summary statistics are related to a distribution.

 ###Objectives ###
 By the end of this lesson, you will be able to:

-- Understand the concept of pickling data.
+- Understand the different summary statistics.
-- Understand relational database technology
-- Understand database roles.
+- Understand how to compute the mean or average value for a data set.
-- Understand the ACID test.
+- Understand the concept of a Probability Density Function (PDF).
-- Understand the basic concepts behind the Sqlite database
+- Understand the relationship between summary statistics like the mean and a distribution function.

 ### Time Estimate ###